About Spiderman SE

 Termites

 Finding termites can be a shock and quite upsetting.
-We have all heard the horror stories of homes so damaged they are structurally unstable and families that have been devastated by huge repair bills.
+We have all heard horror stories of homes so damaged that they are structurally unstable and families devastated by colossal repair bills.

-Prevention is the best cure, but if you have already found termites in your property, read through the following important information before you do anything.
+Prevention is the best cure, but if you have already found termites on your property, read through the following important information before you do anything.

 Termite infestations are usually discovered by accident.
-Termites travel in what are called "mud tubes" and keep themselves concealed between walls, in roof and sub floor voids and occasionally in furniture.
+Termites travel in "mud tubes" and keep themselves concealed between walls, roof and subfloor voids and occasionally in furniture.
 Signs of termites may include mud tubes, discoloured, flaking or bubbling paint, soft spots in the wall or door/window frames, swollen timbers, electrical connection problems and sometimes small piles of dirt, often hidden in the corners of cupboards.

 Termites are often (incorrectly) called "white ants" because of their appearance.
-If you have found an area with the above signs and the presence of small white-looking 'ants', unfortunately you may have found termites in your property.
+If you have found an area with the above signs and the presence of small white-looking 'ants', unfortunately, you may have found termites on your property.

 The most important thing you can do is NOT disturb them any further.

 You may be tempted to spray them with insect or surface spray and clean up the dirt and damage.
 Don't!
-Our aim is to eradicate termites from your home and the best results are achieved by treatment applying special products directly to the live termites and their workings.
-By disturbing them, they may retreat and block off the area from their network of tunnels that lead back to the nest.
-This makes treatment much more difficult and much less successful.
+We aim to eradicate termites from your home, and the best results are achieved by treating them by applying special products directly to the live termites and their workings.
+Disturbing them may cause them to retreat and block off the area from their tunnel network that leads back to the nest, making treatment much more difficult and much less successful.

 Secondly, don't panic!
-If you have found termites it is likely they have been there for some time and they will not cause significant amounts of damage in a few days.
-Your first step is to have the property inspected by a technician qualified and experienced in termite work.
-At Spiderman SE, our technicians qualified, accredited and have extensive experience in all types of termite applications.
+If you have found termites, they have likely been there for some time and will not cause significant amounts of damage in a few days.
+Your first step is to have the property inspected by a qualified technician who is experienced in termite work.
+At Spiderman SE, our technicians are skilled, and accredited, and have extensive experience in all types of termite applications.

 Again, don't panic.